-- Mobile services are playing a major role in achieving the targets set by the government in its National Broadband Plan, which aims to extend internet services to all municipalities by 2014.
+- The mobile broadband expansion is fostering the National Broadband Plan (PNBL) implementation to achieve its targets, set by the government, which aims to extend internet services to all municipalities by 2014.
 The government's target to achieve 60 million broadband connections by 2014 has already been met, due to the growth and investment of mobile sector.
 There is a clear rationale for the government to consider a further role for mobile as a complement to, or substitute for, fixed broadband in social and economic development. - Mobile services have transformed the way health, education and youth services are provided.
 There are currently seven mHealth programmes and numerous mEducation programmes running in Brazil, and the rising prevalence of smartphones and tablets seem certain to generate additional social benefits, especially in the rural and poorer areas of the country. - Mobile operators have established a number of corporate social responsibility programmes in Brazil, benefitting local communities.
 TIM's programme in Rocinha, Vivo's programme in Belterra, and Oi's education programme are just a few examples.